 EELISA (European Engineering Learning Innovation and Science Alliance), is an international network of universities and research institutes funded by the European Commission under the European Universities programme.
-Eight other university institutes and research centres are part of the network (in France, Germany, Spain, Turkey, Romania, Hungary, and, for Italy, in addition to the Normale, the Scuola Sant'Anna).
+Nine other university institutes and research centres are part of the network (in France, Germany, Spain, Turkey, Switzerland, Romania, Hungary, and, for Italy, in addition to the Normale, the Scuola Sant'Anna).

 EELISA’s acronym also pays a tribute to women engineers through the memory of Elisa Leonida Zamfirescu (1887 – 1973), one of the very first women to obtain an engineering degree in the world.
 She also embodied the core elements of EELISA Alliance: she had a multi-cultural and cross-border background, contributed to engineering with innovative methods for the analysis of minerals and had a determined social commitment.